 Reviews, Reviews, Reviews.
 This has to be one of the most overlooked things in startup businesses from what I’ve seen.
 Businesses, especially in the tradesmen category, don’t spend time focusing on getting customers to leave reviews about them on multiple platforms.

-Even since I started, I’ve consistently pushed clients to leave a review on my Google, Facebook, TrustPilot & Yell.com pages.
-This does take up some time chasing customers to do it but once done that stunning 5* review is online for everyone to see, forever.
-This is what makes your business grow, especially in the service business which is all based upon recommendations.
+Ever since I started, I’ve consistently pushed clients to leave a review on my Google, Facebook, TrustPilot & Yell.com pages.
+This does take time chasing customers to do it but once done that stunning 5* review is online for everyone to see, forever.
+This is what makes your business grow, especially in the service business where recommendations are key.

 Also the best and maybe the most important reason for doing this is to protect your business from bad customers.
 Only the years I’ve ran into maybe 3 client relationships which haven’t been great, and have caused them to leave a poor review of my agency online.
 This would be a massive issue for a business when someone search’s for you online and up pops a 1* review, saying how bad you are.
 Luckily, because I’ve spent so much time getting positive feedback, that 1* review doesn’t really affect anything as it’s completely out-weighed by the vast amount of 5* reviews.